francis-clairicia/EasyNetwork/docs/source/tutorials/ftp_server.rst

 Control connection hooks
 """"""""""""""""""""""""

-Here are the new features brought by :class:`.AsyncStreamRequestHandler`: It is possible to perform actions when connecting/disconnecting the client.
+Here are the features brought by :class:`.AsyncStreamRequestHandler`: It is possible to perform actions when connecting/disconnecting the client.

 .. literalinclude:: ../_include/examples/tutorials/ftp_server/ftp_server_request_handler.py
    :pyobject: FTPRequestHandler